Ahiamata-Gabriel/the-ecommerce-project/README.md

-This is supposed to be a learning project, but i am going to give it my best shot and make it a real world project.
+This is supposed to be a learning project, but i am going to give it my best shot and make it a production ready project.